R4DDER5/CZ/project-scope.md

 #### Contracts

-The contracts will involve the ability to create contracts

-Contracts will need a contract template builder.
-This will include dynamic fields to prepopulate the contract
+Contracts will need to be created via a template builder to enable formatting and ensure correct legal information is contained correctly.
+Contracts will also need form elements to allow staff or admins to maniplulate contracts with individual contractual requirements.
+Once the contractual elements are prepared for the individual the admin or staff will have the ability to review the document.
+The document is then locked and distrubted to the potential employee. if any changes need to be made before the contract is agreed by potential employee then the document can be unlocked and altered accordingly.

-The potential employee will have the ability to review contract information

-There will be form elements such as agreement and enter name
+The employee is notified and has the option to review the presented contractual agreement.
+If the potential employee is satisfied then there will be various form elements to select such as checkboxes for agreement of terms, input name and input date signed.
+The document should automatically be recording when the contract is opened and the date the contract agreement was submitted regardless of what information is provided by the potential employee.

+Once the contract has been digitally signed and submitted it becomes locked and can no longer be unlocked by a staff or admin memeber.
+The staff member is notified once the potential employee has submitted agreement to the contract.

-Once the contract is signed and submitted it becomes locked.
-A final PDF contract in created.
+A final PDF contract in then availble for download by the staff member or the new employee.

+Contracts will continually change therefore an adaptable system needs to be incorporated that allows contract revisions to be made but does not alter the orginal document and any historical documents that have been agreed by previous employees

 #### Document Uploads

-Ideally the report printing will be handled externally with automated process managed internally or connected externally.
-Some considerations required by print operators

-- Report resolution (3rd Party may be providing)
-- Setting report in print template
-- Additional print pages added to report (printers require total page count to be divided by 4 so blank pages need inserting accordingly)
+The system should be able to allow document uploads associated to a specific candidate.
+A candidate should be able to upload documents and also staff members should be able to upload doicuments on their behalf.

+- Document previews without downloading directly.
 - Secure file transfer options
 - Security & GDPR
-- Print scheduling, accurate lead times to customer
-- Estimated print numbers
-- Timescales for go live - usually to incorporate practice print run and testing.

-Short-term may require printing to be handled internally so any print management console needs to be robust to accommodate internal printing and different external print providers.
+- Document upload notifications

+Extra consideration should be given to the secure encryption and storage of documents.
+Also file limit sizes and document types.

 #### Candidate Auditing

-The system will have a live chat feature which will notify the end user when staff are online and offline.
-The live chat will have the ability for end user and staff to communicate directly.
-Chat logs will be recorded for any further investigation or requests.
+Candidates will need to be audited need to discuss this part with ADAM and whether it is still required

 ### PROJECT TASKS